 As the fen dried out, and its habitats changed, D. plantarius became progressively more restricted in range.
 Although no systematic survey of the extent of the population was carried out, information on the decline can be derived from collation of casual records (e.g. Thornhill 1985) and comparison with the area of the fen that must formerly have supported suitable habitat.
 These records show that, by the mid 1990s, the population had been lost from around 30% of the area from which it had formerly been recorded (see '1970s' map).
 Comparison with the area over which it is likely to have occurred in the more distant past suggests an decline of over 80% (see 'Potential' map).
 By the beginning of the 1990s, the population had become confined to two small enclaves, separated by a distance of ca 0.4 km and a wide belt of intervening woodland.
 Both of these areas were dominated by C. mariscus, growing around the margins of deep turf ponds.
 The depth of these turf ponds, enabling them to hold water even in dry summers, must have been a major factor in the survival of the spiders on the fen during this period.

 Habitat management measures targeted at retaining the D. plantarius population during the 1990s included re-instating cutting of C. mariscus on a traditional rotation and removal of encroaching scrub.
 During the 1990s the introduction of extensive grazing, using a mix of Konik ponies, cattle and sheep, helped to control scrub and improved the structural variety and species richness of the more mixed fen plant associations.
 Additional turf ponds were excavated and existing ones deepened.
-The most radical measure, and probably the most important factor ensuring the survival of the population during this period (Smith 2000), was the introduction of an irrigation supply, piped from the borehole to the core of the spider population.
+The most radical measure, and probably the most important factor ensuring the survival of the population during this period, was the seasonal irrigation of ponds at the core of the two spider sub-populations (Smith 2000), a scheme jointly funded by ESW, NRA and English Nature and costing in the region of £35K.

 When artesian abstraction ended in 1999, much more ambitious targets were set for the D. plantarius Recovery Programme.
 The very high potential fecundity of the spiders led to an expectation that the population might recover very rapidly.